evgendn/instaGo2Channel/README.md

 # InstaGo2channel

-This project allows crossposting from instagram to telegram channel, inclucing(photos, stories and maybe videos). *Also created for learning golang*.
+This project allows crossposting from instagram to telegram channel, including photos, stories and maybe videos.

+*Also created for learning golang*.